vijayvulava/czs/_sources/52WaterBalanceImpacts.md

 \sum_{i=1}^n w_i &= 1
 \end{align}
 ```

-where $P$ is the precipitation measured at a gauge ($i$), $n$ is the total number of gauges, and $w$ is the weight assigned to a gauge.
-Most common approaches to estimate spatial average of multiple gauges are simply methods to assign weights.
-For example, we could elect to simply take the direct average of all of our gauges.
-In this case, each gauge gets an equal weight.
-If $n = 3$, each gauge gets a weight of 1/3.
-This is the same as same as simply adding up each $P$ and dividing by the number of gauges.
+In this context, let \( P \) represent the precipitation measured at a gauge \( i \), \( n \) denote the total number of gauges, and \( w \) signify the weight assigned to each gauge.
+The most common methods for estimating the spatial average from multiple gauges involve assigning weights to the gauges.
+For instance, we could calculate a direct average of all the gauges.
+In this case, each gauge is assigned an equal weight.
+If \( n = 3 \), each gauge would receive a weight of \(\frac{1}{3}\).
+This approach is equivalent to summing all the measurements \( P \) and dividing by the total number of gauges.

-A problem with the direct averaging approach is it assumes that the gauges are placed in a way that captures the actual spatial variability.
-For example, we know that in mountainous terrain precipitation tends to be higher at higher elevations in a watershed.
-If all of our gauges are placed at high elevations, we will overestimate the average.
-If the gauges, however, are placed throughout the watershed in a way that appropriately represents the relationship between precipitation and elevation, our direct average will be more accurate.
+However, a significant drawback of the direct averaging method is that it assumes the gauges are positioned in a manner that adequately captures the actual spatial variability of precipitation.
+For example, in mountainous regions, precipitation is often greater at higher elevations within a watershed.
+If all the gauges are located at high elevations, this method could overestimate the average precipitation.
+Conversely, suppose the gauges are distributed throughout the watershed in a way that accurately reflects the relationship between precipitation and elevation.
+In that case, the direct average will yield a more reliable estimate.

-If the rain gages are evenly distributed, a simple arithmetic average will be adequate.
-If the gages are not evenly distributed, other methods have to be considered.
+A simple arithmetic average is sufficient when the rain gauges are evenly distributed.
+However, other methods must be considered to ensure accurate measurements if the gauges are unevenly distributed.

 ### Thiessen Polygon Method

-One of the most widely used methods to calculate aerial precipitation is the Thiessen polygon method.
-The use of the Thiessen polygon method is illustrated in {numref}`thiessen-polygon`.
-The locations of each rain gage in and immediately adjacent to the area of interest are located on a map.
-The rainfall amount at each gage is noted.
-The straight dashed lines are drawn between each adjacent gage site; then, solid perpendicular bisectors to these lines are constructed so that the area around each gage is enclosed by the bisectors or the area boundary.
-The enclosed areas around each gage are known as Thiessen polygons.
-The entire area within each polygon is closer to the rain gage in that polygon than to any other rain gage.
-The rainfall amount measured by the gage within each polygon is assumed to be representative of the rainfall for that polygon.
-The areas of each polygon are calculated by geometry, with a planimeter, with graph paper, or with a computer-aided drawing package.
-The average rainfall for the entire area is then assumed to be a weighted average of the observed rainfalls, as shown below:
+The Thiessen polygon method is one of the most commonly used methods for calculating aerial precipitation.
+The process of using this method is illustrated in {numref}`thiessen-polygon`.
+To apply this technique, the locations of each rain gauge, both within and adjacent to the area of interest, are marked on a map.
+The rainfall amount recorded at each gauge is noted.

+Next, dashed lines are drawn to connect each adjacent gauge site, and solid perpendicular bisectors are constructed along these lines.
+This creates an area around each gauge, enclosed by the bisectors, referred to as a Thiessen polygon.
+The entire area within each polygon is closer to the rain gauge in that polygon than any other gauge.
+Therefore, the rainfall amount measured by the gauge in each polygon is assumed to represent the rainfall for that polygon.

+The areas of each polygon are calculated using geometric methods, a planimeter, graph paper, or computer-aided design software.
+To find the average rainfall for the entire area, a weighted average of the observed rainfalls is then calculated, as outlined below:

 ```{math}
 :label: thiessen-eq